Giskard-AI/giskard-hub/script-docs/hub/guide/annotate.rst

 Correctness Check
 ------------------

-Check whether the model answer completely agrees with the reference answer.
-This means that all information provided inside the model answer is found in the reference answer and the other way around.
-Compared to groundedness, correctness is stricter as the model answer must adhere completely to the reference answer without omission.
+Check whether all information from the reference answer is present in the model answer without contradiction.
+Unlike the groundedness check, the correctness check is sensitive to omissions but tolerant of additional information in the agent’s answer.

 .. admonition:: Example